 You know - the kind that kids ask, before they’ve learned that asking stupid questions is impolite and a sign of poor adulting.
 The kind of questions that sound uselessly foolish, but when you try to actually answer them, you plunge down a deep rabbithole of inquiry you never knew existed.
 Good, healthy curiosity is all about asking daft questions!

 (Also, about discovering that some of those daft questions lead to entirely daft answers.
 That will happen too.)

 Anyway.
 My main hope is that by watching me chase my questions, you’ll get some ideas about how to chase yours.

 Interviews with curious people + investigations into the scientific mechanics of curiosity (mix of Free & Subscriber-Only):

 Of attention, of cognitive bias (the thing that often gets in the way of our attention) and of every tiny, fascinating bit of cutting-edge research that feeds into this relatively new school of inquiry.

 Also, because I’m a massive nerd and a bumbling wannabe outdoorsman, there’s going to be a lot of pop culture & literary references and also plenty of Great-Outdoors-related input, bringing in my background as a travel writer and, before that, a University student of landscape archaeology.

-And I’m also going to add to my list of famous people who have Blocked me on social media by running interviews with some of the most curious people I know.
+And I’m also going to add to my list of famous people who have ended up Blocking me on social media by running interviews with some of the most curious people I know.
 All this and more, as I’ve been unreliably told the kids say.